IT Risk Assessment

 Step 3: Risk Assessment Results

-An IT Risk Assessment report will be provided upon completion.
-The identified deficiencies and recommendations, if any, should be addressed in consultation with your Unit Head and Unit Information Security Lead.
+If the report identifies any deficiencies or recommendations, you should address them in consultation with your Unit Head and Unit Information Security Lead.